-Having lived “off the grid’ in the early 90s for about two-and-a-half years, he spends his free time tapping maple trees for sap, operating a campfire and bulk firewood enterprise and likes to fish (especially fly fish) and on rare occasions catches fish.
+Having lived “off-the-grid’ in the early 90s for about two-and-a-half years, he spends his free time tapping maple trees for sap, operating a campfire and bulk firewood enterprise and likes to fish (especially fly fish) and on rare occasions catches fish.
 He also target shoots, manufacturing his own ammunition, was a Federal Firearms Licence holder, is a NRA Life Endowment Member and is a member of Trout Unlimited and the Izaak Walton League.
-He is a 20th Century history buff and an avid reader, he and his dog Savannah live in a rural setting where his land was select cut and is under a stewardship program for forest management containing food plots.
+He is a 20th Century history buff and an avid reader.
+He and his dog Savannah live in a rural setting where his land was select cut and is under stewardship programs for forest management and wildlife habitat, containing food plots.
 He operates a gallery of his photography in his home and invites all to call and visit.
 Takes but a few minutes to put the coffee on.

 Please enjoy this website.